 The Gospel-based themes that are the focus of this year’s march are: (1) immigrants and refugees and the mandate to invite them in (Matt.
 25:31-45); (2) love and justice for our LGBTQI neighbors (Matt.
 12:31; Mark 12:30-31; and Luke 10:27); (3) care for creation (John 3:16); and (4) addressing violence (Matt.
 5:9).

 Walk Route and Stops:

-- The walk continues west on Main Street to Pegasus Park, Main at Akard for a reflection on racial injustice at the site where Allen Brooks was lynched in 1910.
+- The walk continues west on Main Street to Pegasus Plaza, Main at Akard for a reflection on racial injustice at the site where Allen Brooks was lynched in 1910.

 If you would like to receive this information as a Word document, please send a request to news@DallasChristians.org.